Landscape Level Management

 National Forest Foundation

-Please enter at least three discussion questions based on the assigned readings for the week.
 Consider how you could use landscape level initiatives or programs to advance fire adaptations in different regions.
-And how do collaborative parties monitor success on these initiatives, including those that cross land ownership boundaries?
+Make a comment on how collaborative parties should monitor success on these initiatives.
+Or describe the impact of efforts that cross land ownership boundaries.

 Please have your comments uploaded by Monday at noon.
 That will give our discussion leads time to summarize your excellent points.